 Understanding what caused you to go into debt and when you are most vulnerable to this should help keep you away from these occasions.

-Was it a situation, a person or a thing that tempted you or forced you into using the money you didn’t have to buy the thing that is now costing you a lot more than what the purchase price was?
+Was it a situation, a person or a thing that tempted you or forced you into using the money you didn’t have to buy the thing now costing you a lot more than the purchase price?